 If you’ve been arrested or charged with the crime of contributing to the delinquency of a minor, it may be in your best interest to get in touch with an experienced West Palm Beach criminal defense attorney as soon as possible for help organizing the most effective defense strategies based on the circumstances of your case.

-Contact an Expert Criminal Defense Attorney in West Palm Beach
+Contact an Experienced Criminal Defense Attorney in West Palm Beach

 If you’re a legal guardian or parent of a child who committed a delinquent act and seeking legal assistance, you may have defenses available to contest the charge or minimize potential penalties.
-Consider getting in touch with Brian Gabriel, an experienced criminal defense attorney with the Gabriel Law Team.
-After meeting with you one-on-one to discuss the incident in question, Brian Gabriel may be able to help determine the most effective strategy to execute based on the circumstances of your case.
+Consider getting in touch with Brian Gabriel, an experienced criminal defense attorney from the Law Office of Gabriel & Gabriel.
+After meeting with you to discuss the incident in question, Brian Gabriel may be able to help determine the most effective strategy to execute based on the circumstances of your case.

 Attorney Brian Gabriel has served the community of West Palm Beach for more than 30 years as a criminal defense attorney.
 He understands the complexities that are involved in these cases and can help protect your reputation and future.
 After an arrest, you can be assured that you’re in good hands and that Attorney Brian Gabriel will fight for your rights.
 Call (561) 622-5575 or complete a contact form for a free consultation.